savitagup/901NodeIntro-1/Labs/Ch08-UsingSessions/Exercise02-DatabaseAccessFromExpress/README.md

 # Chapter 8: Exercise 2: Database Access from Express

+You will be viewing an updated project based on our previous projects which demonstrates the following concepts & additions:

 ## Overview
 * Knex/database use with connect-session-knex
 * Abstraction functions as separate modules (createStudentObject)
 * Random data generation (faker, pick-item, range)
-* Install faker, pg, knex, pick-item, range
+* Use of faker, pg, knex, pick-item, range
-* Add database details to config.json
+* Database details added to config.json
-* Set up Knex (using Knexfile)
-* Add migration for students table (will be pre-supplied)
-* Modify expressSession call to use connect-session-knex with Knex instance
+* Modify of expressSession call to use connect-session-knex with Knex instance
-* Change state object to include Knex instance
+* Changed state object to include Knex instance
-* Wrap ./routes/{index.js,users.js} contents in a wrapper function that accepts state object and extracts the db instance from it
+* Wrapped ./routes/{index.js,users.js} contents in a wrapper function that accepts state object and extracts the db instance from it
 * Create route for generating fake users using faker/pick-item/range
 * Write createStudentObject wrapper (which turns the hireDate into a moment instance)
 * Remove hardcoded student entries